Crazy Stinging Amazonian Bastard Ants

 Perhaps one of those 400 hundred discoveries is an insect whose sheer nature and attributes demand it be classified as a Crazy Stinging Amazonian Bastard Ant.

 Just the other day I read an article about a researcher on the Amazon River who discovered a previously unknown water fowl.
 The water fowl was infested with a previously unknown type of tick.
-The tick bit the researcher and infected him a previously unknown and highly infectious disease.
+The tick bit the researcher and infected him with a previously unknown and highly infectious disease.

 The disease would have incubated within his body over a period of months and the researcher would have unwittingly unleashed a devastating epidemic upon the populace.